-Since 2010, salary increases in State government have cumulatively trailed average market increases by 16.4%.
-The amount by which the State trails dropped from 18.6% in 2019 to 16.4% in 2020, in part due to the 2.5% legislative increase approved by the General Assembly for 2020.
+"Retention of top talent is a top priority and addressing compression and internal equity with the higher attraction salaries adds to a challenging compensation landscape," said Alicia Scott-Wears, compensation content director at WAW.
+"With the flood of resignations and the inflation reports released, it is not surprising that compensation professionals and organizations as a whole are having to reassess the salary budget spend in addressing the issues that have plagued the last six months."
+Since 2011, salary increases in State government have cumulatively trailed average labor market increases by 15.3%.
+The amount by which the State trails dropped from 16.4% in 2020 to 15.3% in 2021, in part due to the 2.5% legislative increase approved by the General Assembly for 2021.
 Continued legislative increases will help reduce the gap and improve state employees' salaries relative to market.
-A chart comparing legislative increases to average market movement is included in Appendix B.
+A chart comparing legislative increases to market movement is included in Appendix B.

-National Firm 2018 Actual 2019 Actual 2020 Actual 2021 Projected
+National Firm 2019 Actual 2020 Actual 2021 Actual 2022 Projected

-Mercer 2.8% 3.5% 2.3% 2.8%
+Mercer 3.5% 2.3% 3.0% 3.2%

-World-at-Work 3.1% 3.2% 2.9% 2.9%
+WorldatWork 3.2% 2.9% 3.0% 3.3%